bojansap/2021-11-IRPA-OrdersManagement/docs/automation_intro.md

 1. Be sure that `Order Management` automation is selected (check tab)

-2. Optional: Press on the empty space within the preview to close all other open options
+2. Click on the empty space within the preview to close all other open options

 3. Search for the step name in the seach bar